-Explore on foot the last the true wildernesses of our planet
+Explore the last true wildernesses of our planet on foot

 Walking is the best way to absorb a new environment literally at your own pace.
 We want to share the beauty of the Polar Regions with you; that’s why we offer a variety of walks that allow you to spend as much time ashore as possible.